Is ApntEx.exe safe?

-ApntEx.exe is a executable file (a program) for Windows.
-The filename extension .exe is the abbreviation for executable.
-Only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
-The free file information forum can help you determine if ApntEx.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or an application you can trust.
+ApntEx.exe is a executable file (a program) within Windows.
+The filename extension .exe denotes an executable file.
+You should only run executable files from publishers you trust, because executable files can potentially change your computer settings or harm your computer.
+The free file information forum can help you determine if ApntEx.exe is a virus, trojan, spyware, or adware that you can remove, or a file belonging to a Windows system or to an application you can trust.

 ApntEx.exe file information

 The process known as Alps Pointing-device Driver for Windows NT/2000/XP or Alps Pointing-device Driver for Windows NT/2000/XP/Vista or Alps Pointing-device Driver for Windows NT/2000

 belongs to software Alps Pointing-device Driver for Windows NT/2000/XP or ALPS Touch Pad Driver or Alps Pointing-device Driver for Windows NT/2000 or Dell Touchpad or Alps Pointing-device Driver for Windows NT/2000/XP/Vista or Alps Pointing-device for VAIO or Touch Pad Driver or Alps Touch Pad Driver

 by Alps Electric Co. (www.alps.com).